benlawraus/pyDALAnvilWorks/README.rst

 They assume you have your anvil app already git-cloned on your laptop.

 The files in the form directories ``_anvil_designer.py`` are (re)generated when you use ``git_pull_from_anvil_works.zsh``.

+`yaml2schema.zsh <https://github.com/benlawraus/pyDALAnvilWorks/blob/yaml2schema/yaml2schema.zsh>`_ is another script
+that syncs your laptop database schema from your anvil.works schema.
+To do this though, the old laptop database is erased.

 Anvil-Extras
 --------------